feideconnect/core-apis/docs/orgadmin.md

 ## Mark a client as mandatory for an organization

-    curl -H "Authorization: Bearer $TOKEN" -X POST --data-binary '"<client-id>"' 'https://api.feideconnect.no/orgs/<org-id>/mandatory_clients/'
+    curl -H "Authorization: Bearer $TOKEN" -X PUT 'https://api.feideconnect.no/orgs/<org-id>/mandatory_clients/<client-id>'

 ### Parameters

 - `org-id`: In the url.
 The id of the organization to work on
-- `client-id`: A single json-encoded uuid in the request body is the id of the client to mark as mandatory
+- `client-id`: A single json-encoded uuid in the url is the id of the client to mark as mandatory

 ## Make a client no longer mandatory for an organization